emreozsoy/PreciseSHA256Indexer/README.md

 ## Introduction

-Welcome to the SHA256 Decimal Finder project!
-This project is about trying to find the first three digits of decimal numbers that are hidden as SHA256 hashes.
+Before we begin, I want to mention that this project was not entirely successful.
+The project is about trying to find the first three digits of decimal numbers that are hidden as SHA256 hashes.
 For example, we want to find out the hash for a number like `1.300000000000000000000000000000`.
 Unfortunately, we can’t easily find this hash because SHA256 is very secure and hard to reverse.

 ## What This Project Tries to Do